 Cheers fellas - thanks for all the advice!
 I’m gonna concede defeat on this one and let the pros do it - up till now the iron bar through the rear wheel has always worked for me vis-a-vis engine sprocket nuts.
 But I think this kawasaki nut has been on so long its kinda fused with the shaft - either that or it was put on with an air impact wrench.

-Thanks for being able to share this stuff with you guys - I’m sure we’ll meet up one day at BM/Ace - then I can buy you all a drink!
-Kind regards ST.
+Thanks for being able to share this stuff with you guys - I’m sure we’ll meet up one day at BM/Ace - then I can buy you all a drink! :wink: Kind regards ST.